HoomanBahreini/MySQLConnectionManagerForNet/README.md

 # How to use

-You can define a multi-host connection string as below:

 Create a folder in your project (you can call it DbConnectionManager) and copy the following 3 files in your project:
 1. `DbLoadBalancer.cs`
 2. `LoadBalancedConnectionString.cs`